 If competition is a problem for your students, have each group make as many sentences as they can, then compile them into a class list, with groups taking turns adding new statements to the list.

-If your students enjoy working in groups, check out the Clothing Vocabulary lesson too.
+If your students enjoy working in groups, check out the Clothing Vocabulary lesson below.
 It’s also a lot of fun, and may work even better if competition is a problem where you teach.
-See also Grammar Worksheets and ESL Classroom Games for inexpensive lessons and games to practice past tense irregular verbs.